thojou/openai-php-client/README.md

 ### OpenAi Class

 The `OpenAi` class is a central component of the OpenAI API interaction library.
-It provides methods for accessing different API endpoints such as Models, Chat, Images, Embeddings, Audio, Files, FineTunes, and Moderations.
+It provides methods for accessing different API endpoints such as Models, Chat, Images, Embeddings, Audio, Files, Fine-Tuning, and Moderations.

 #### Constructor